icing/blog/curl-sessions-earlydata.md

 ![Subjective Measurements of curl TLS sessions and early data performance by author for nghttp2.org](./images/curl-sess-early-nghttp2.org.png)

 We see that HTTP/3 saves one round-trip in each case.
 That is the initial TCP connection establishment.
 But when we use TLSv1.3 early data on HTTP/2, we compensate for that.
-(Also, you see that Fastly becomes even faster on h2 - that might reflect how their h2/h3 and caching implementation works internally.)

-Looking at it another way: if a server you talk to does not support QUIC, you might get similar benefits from using plain old TCP with sessions and early data.
+HTTP/3 is still faster in delivering the first byte of the response, but the total time for the complete transfer can be better in HTTP/2.
+This depends on the overall latency of the connection, where we seen that QUIC+HTTP/3 can show what it is made for.

 ### SSL Sessions Effect